Frequency Domain Resampling for Gridded Spatial Data: Spatial Hybrid Frequency Domain Bootstrap (HFDB)

 For setting distributional approximations for spatial spectral mean statistics, both HFDB and FDWB approaches start with a common step of mimicking the distribution of spectral statistics by a scheme of independently resampling or re-creating periodogram values based on an estimator $\widehat{f}_n$ of the spectral density $f$.
 To this end, let $\widehat{f}_n$ represent a consistent estimator of the spectral density $f$ across spatial discrete Fourier frequencies, i.e.

-Note that all FDB approaches involve spectral density estimation, which is true for time series (cf.~\citep{dahlhaus1996, jentsch2010, kreiss2003, meyer2020}) as well as for FDWB with spatial data as in \citep{ng2021}.
+Note that all FDB approaches involve spectral density estimation, which is true for time series (cf.~\citealp{dahlhaus1996, jentsch2010, kreiss2003, meyer2020}) and for FDWB with spatial data (\citealp{ng2021}).
 We then define an initial bootstrap re-creation of the target spectral mean quantity $H_n(\psi)$ from (\ref{eq:tphi}) as

 by drawing $ U^{*}_{\bj}$ as i.i.d exponential random variables for indices $\bj\equiv (j_1,j_2) \in \mathcal{J}_n$ involving $j_1>0$ or involving $j_1=0$ with $j_2>0$ and then setting $ U^{*}_{-\bj}\equiv U^*_{\bj}$ for the remaining indices $\bj \in \mathcal{J}_n$ (i.e., where $j_1<0$ or where $j_1=0$ with $j_2<0$).
-Note that the bootstrap approximation in (\ref{eq:HPB-noscale}) corresponds to the FDWB of \citep{ng2021} for spatial data and also represents a basic step in any FDB with time series (cf.~\citep{meyer2020}).
+Note that the bootstrap approximation in (\ref{eq:HPB-noscale}) corresponds to the FDWB of \cite{ng2021} for spatial data and also represents a basic step in any FDB with time series (cf.~\citealp{meyer2020}).
 This bootstrap form aims to produce bootstrap versions $\{ U_{\bj}^*\widehat{f}_n(\bomega_{\bj,n})\}$ of the periodogram ordinates $\{\I_n(\bomega_{\bj,n})\}$ (i.e., indexed over $\bj\in \mathcal{J}_n$), by treating the latter as approximately independent exponential variables with respective means $\{f(\bomega_{\bj,n})\}$.
 However, the problem in this bootstrap re-creation is that dependence among periodogram ordinates $\I_n(\bomega_{\bj,n})$, $\bj\in\mathcal{J}_n$, is generally not completely ignorable so the bootstrap quantity $Q^{*}_{FDWB,n}(\psi)$ cannot correctly capture the true variance $\sigma^2 \equiv \sigma_1^2 + \sigma_2^2$ of $H_n(\psi)$ in (\ref{eq:tphi}).
 Essentially, by independently resampling or re-constructing spatial periodogram values by $\{ U_{\bj}^*\widehat{f}_n(\bomega_{\bj,n})\}$, the resulting FDWB in (\ref{eq:HPB-noscale}) then estimates the second variance component $\sigma_2^2$ to be zero, where the latter may not hold in general for the underlying spatial process (i.e., unless the process is assumed to be Gaussian).

 To overcome the above shortcoming in FDWB, a scaling adjustment with spatial subsampling can be made to define a hybrid FDB (HFDB) rendition of $H_n(\psi)$ as